PatienceComfort/Hello-World/README.md

 - git push / git push origin master

 I still dont understand what "git push origin master" is meant for.
 When I enter this command, It tells me that "Everything is up-to-date" but it doesn't push any of the chages onto my online repo.
 Unless I go through the regular status, add, commit first.
 So basically does the same thing as "git push"

+Next step is to learn how to create a repository localy and then push it onto github.
+- Create a folder/repo locally
+- Create files inside this repo
+- use the command "git init" to make the repo into a github repo.
+But note that this repo is still not on github